 Madeleine Dubois-Roger purchased Camp McIntosh in 1995 and her husband Jim and her created a prosperous, fun and exciting camp for a steady stream of fisherman and hunters with many repeat customers.
 Through the years, there were many upgrades and improvements made to the camp including a new dining room with a full commercial kitchen.

-In 2019 Madeleine and her husband, Jim, decided it was time to retire from running the camp.
+In 2019 Madeleine and her husband, Jim, decided it was time to retire from and sold the camp.

 Andre and Tracey Dupuis purchased Camp McIntosh in September 2019.
-They have been visiting Camp McIntosh for many years to lend a hand, fish and created lasting relationships with Madeleine and Jim and fellow fisherman.
-They are looking forward to hosting new and old friends who are eager to experience the amazing fishing, hunting, and remoteness of Camp McIntosh with the continued All-American Plan.
+They have been visiting Camp McIntosh for many years to lend a hand, fish, and create lasting relationships with Madeleine and Jim and fellow fishermen and women.
+They look forward to hosting new and old friends who are eager to experience the amazing fishing, hunting, and remoteness of Camp McIntosh with the continued All-American Plan.